1. Have something to say.

 5. Support your assertions.

 A direct reference or pointed quote can illustrate what a paragraph of generalities never will.
-Choose what you cite carefully and be sure they relate directly to your point.
+Choose your citations carefully and be sure they relate directly to your point.
 Do not overload your work with quotations; use them only as needed to support your assertions.
 Always cite others' ideas bibliographically in the correct format specified, (in my case, MLA).
 From now on, you can't just say stuff; you need to back it up.

 6. Proofread your work.